felix-hilden/tekore/readme.rst

 Documentation
 =============
-Modules, classes and functions are documented in the source code.
-For a condensed and organised view, additional examples and other documents, documentation can be built locally.
+Documentation can also be built locally.

 .. code:: sh